pamidev/PolishDartSystem/README.md

 # Features

 ### User not logged in
-An not logged in user can only see basic information about planned and completed tournaments, such as date, name, city, place and the number of players approved by the organizer.
+As a user who is not logged in, you can only see the basic information about planned and completed tournaments, such as date, name, city, place and the number of players approved by the organizer.

 >Such a not logged in user can, of course, create an account to have more options.

 ### User logged in
 __User__ - i.e. one who does not have the `organizer` status, but has the ability to:
-* see your profile (data that is saved in the database)
+* see own profile (data that is saved in the database)
-* change or supplement the data provided during registration
+* change or add the data provided during registration
-* register for the tournament
+* simple registration for the tournament by clicking `Register me` button
-* see own registration status in tournament details (registered, player, referee)
+* see own registration status in tournament details (`registered`, `player`, `judge`)
-* see a list of approved players for a given tournament and their status
+* see a list of approved players for a given tournament and their statuses
-* after approval by the organizer and granting him the status of a player or referee, he may perform these functions in the tournament for which he registered
+* after approval by the `organizer` and granting him the status of a `player` or `judge`, he may perform these functions in the tournament for which he registered
 * reset own password
 * become an `organizer`

 __Organizer__ - i.e. one who has the `organizer` status assigned by the administrator:
 * has possibilities like `user` (except the last one of course)
-* additionally can:
+* additionally he can:
     * add information about tournaments he organizes
-    * edit information about tournaments you have added
+    * edit information about tournaments he have added
-    * grant and revoke player and/or referee status to registered participants in their tournaments
+    * grant and revoke `player` and/or `judge` status to registered participants in their tournaments
-    * create a schedule of matches for approved players and assign referees to them
+    * create a schedule of matches for approved players and assign judges to them
     * enter match results